FIT Athletics and Recreation

 - Lari and Barbara Stanton Fitness Center The Lari and Barbara Stanton Fitness Center is located in the sub-basement of the Business and Liberal Arts Center and contains cardiovascular machines, free weights, and Nautilus and universal machines.

-FIT Student Association Clubs
+FIT Student government Association Clubs

 Clubs are organized each year as student interest dictates.
 The major-oriented clubs are open to all students regardless of major and extend the study of the various disciplines in an informal way through such activities as field trips, guest speakers, and meetings with alumni.